icinganalysis/icinganalysis.github.io/content/messinger.md

 ##Discussion

+This is also one of the longest reviews.
+This paper is a close second to Langmuir and Blodgett for the most cited aircraft icing publication in the literature (the positions change periodically, as both papers are often cited by new publications), and merits close study.

 In a footnote, Messinger credits for the term "freezing fraction":
 >The author is indebted to M. M. Friedlander for assistance in preparation of the curves and to P. J. Valentine for suggestions